 \subsection{Many-shot ICL with example selection}

-Here we evaluate the impact of many-shot in-context learning (ICL) using examples selected from BIRD train dataset.
+Here, we evaluate the impact of many-shot in-context learning (ICL) using examples selected from BIRD train dataset.
 The examples are retrieved based on the question embedding similarity.

 Table~\ref{tab:many_shot_bird_train}(a) shows that the train examples did not provide much boost and instead resulted in worse performance.
-This means that the model’s ability to learn from similar examples from BIRD train is quite limited and can be distracted from them.
-Also notice that the impact of distraction seems to be limited, say going from 1 similar example (11k tokens) to 100 similar examples (50k tokens).
-To examine the model’s sensitivity to the many irrelevant train examples further, we injected 1 ground-truth example from BIRD dev in the “middle” of the example blob (the average context size is omitted as it should be almost identical to the previous table).
+This means that the model’s ability to learn from similar examples from BIRD train is quite limited and it can be even distracted by them.
+Also, notice that the impact of distraction seems to be limited, say going from 1 similar example (11k tokens) to 100 similar examples (50k tokens).
+To further examine the model’s sensitivity to many irrelevant train examples, we injected 1 ground-truth example from BIRD dev in the “middle” of the example blob (the average context size is omitted as it should be almost identical to the previous table).
 While the model can select the ground truth example among many other irrelevant ones, the presence of those irrelevant train examples can confuse the model as opposed to just having that ground truth.
 The recall matters more than precision, but the model is still sensitive to bad examples (low precision) to a limited degree -- note that the accuracy with 100 random examples and 1 ground truth is much higher than no examples at all.

-It is also important to note that the model is robust to the position and ordering of the ground-truth example. \citep{liu-etal-2024-lost} showed that LLMs tend to put more emphasis on the information in the beginning and the end, where the order of information in context matters and calls proper ranking and ordering for RAG. \yeounoh{As in Table~\ref{tab:many_shot_bird_train}(b-c), where the GT is injected at different positions within the context window,} we observe that with \textit{gemini-pro-1.5} the ordering \yeounoh{of the examples (and the schema information relocated by the relocation of the examples in (c))} has a negligible impact, and the long-context LLMs can retrieve the relevant ground truth example \yeounoh{(also the schema information)} from anywhere within its context window.
+It is also important to note that the model is robust to both the position and ordering of the ground-truth example. \yeounoh{\citep{liu-etal-2024-lost} showed that LLMs tend to emphasize information at the beginning and end of the context window, highlighting the importance of proper ranking and ordering for retrieval-augmented generation (RAG).
+As in Table~\ref{tab:many_shot_bird_train}(b-c), where the GT is injected at different positions within the context window,} we observe that with \textit{gemini-pro-1.5} the ordering \yeounoh{of the examples (and the schema information relocated by the relocation of the examples in (c))} has a negligible impact, and the long-context LLMs can retrieve the relevant ground truth example \yeounoh{(also the schema information)} from anywhere within its context window.

 The model’s ability to learn and generalize from random examples is limited: a single relevant example is far better than having many random examples.
 While it is crucial to capture the relevant examples in the context (relevant examples boost the generation quality), it is also very challenging to capture the relevant ones based on the user questions.
 In the next section, we also share our experience generating many synthetic examples per question to skip the example selection step.